obarrilero/sambuca/README.md

 # SAMBUCA Python and AGDC Project
-Temporarily creating this repo in my (Daniel's) personal Stash project.
+*Note:* Temporarily creating this repo in my (Daniel's) personal Stash project.
 We can move or clone it later when there is a better location.

+*Todo:* Insert actual description of Sambuca here.
+*Todo:* Insert description of Python modules/packages here.
 ---

 ## Description of Reference Folders